Paramathic/patch/README.md

 )
 ```

-**PATCH Training:** After generating the sparse mask, the model is ready for training with PATCH. `mask_args` is a dictionary that contains the arguments for the PATCH training.
-In this example, we use a tile size of (128, 128) and a target sparsity ratio of 45%.
+**LEAP Training:** After generating the sparse mask, the model is ready for training with LEAP. `mask_args` is a dictionary that contains the arguments for the LEAP training.
+We use a tile size of (1, 1) and a target sparsity ratio of 60%.
 More details about the arguments can be found in the *Function Documentation* section.

 ```python